Skynet (satellite): History

-In the 1960s, only two countries utilised communications satellites, the United States and the Soviet Union.
+In the 1960s, only two countries had communication satellites, the United States and the Soviet Union.
 The United Kingdom created Skynet as its own military communications satellite system, because of inadequate undersea communications cable availability and to increase flexibility, reliability, data capacity and security.
 The Signals Research and Development Establishment led the development of Skynet 1 and 2, and its successor Royal Signals and Radar Establishment carried out research for the development of the subsequent satellites and ground terminals.

-The MoD space communications research programme began in 1962, initially considering Moon and space debris bounce techniques, before considering a UK satellite.
+The MOD space communications research programme began in 1962, initially considering Moon and space debris bounce techniques, before considering a UK satellite.
 In 1964, it was decided Skynet should be in geostationary orbit over the Indian Ocean, significantly to support East of Suez deployments, and have a transponder with two channels permitting communications between two types of ground station.
-This would be an advance over the ongoing U.S. Interim Defense Communication Satellite Program (IDCSP).
-In 1965, the U.S. invited the MoD to participate in their IDCSP programme, and to participate Marconi were contracted to build three 40 foot diameter air transportable ground stations for the launch of the first IDCSP satellites in 1966.
+This would be an advance over the ongoing U.S. Initial Defense Communication Satellite Program (IDCSP).
+In 1965, the U.S. invited the MOD to participate in their IDCSP programme, and to participate Marconi were contracted to build three 40 foot diameter air transportable ground stations for the launch of the first IDCSP satellites in 1966.
 As Britain had insufficient industry expertise to build satellites, a contact was placed with U.S. Philco Ford to build Skynet 1, but with the assistance of Marconi to improve UK expertise for Skynet 2.

 Nine ground stations were initially planned, which could also communicate with sub-geostationary U.S. IDCSP satellites: